vittoriofortino84/OnlineLearningForBD/README.md

-# FDDBioDisc
+# Online Learning Methods for Omics-driven Biomarker Discovery

-Feature drift detection methods for biomarker discovery
+- FDD-ES: A feature drift detection method and an online ensemble elarning system for biomarker discovery from genomic data stream.